-- unpaid but earned base salary through the date of such termination; - unless such termination occurs prior to April 1, a pro rata bonus calculated based upon the annual bonus the named executive officer would have earned for the calendar year of termination, as determined in the Company's sole discretion and paid in a lump sum in cash in the normal course upon the Company's completion of annual bonus calculations (such amount, the "Pro Rata Bonus"); - 1.5x the named executive officer's highest annual rate of salary during the 24 months preceding such termination, payable in equal monthly or more frequent installments by no later than the second December 31 following the calendar year of such termination; and - continued health insurance coverage for the named executive officer and the named executive officer's spouse and covered dependents for up to 18 months.
+- unpaid but earned base salary through the date of such termination; - unless such termination occurs prior to April 1, a pro rata bonus calculated based upon the annual bonus the named executive officer would have earned for the calendar year of termination, as determined in the Company's sole discretion and paid in a lump sum in cash in the normal course upon the Company's completion of annual bonus calculations (such amount, the "Pro Rata Bonus"): - 1.5x the named executive officer's highest annual rate of salary during the 24 months preceding such termination (and, for Mr. Blasquez, his average annual bonus for the two preceding calendar years), payable in equal monthly or more frequent installments by no later than the second December 31 following the calendar year of such termination; and - continued health insurance coverage for the named executive officer and the named executive officer's spouse and covered dependents for up to 18 months.